laradock/laradock/DOCUMENTATION/content/documentation/index.md

 - set the `DB_DATABASE` to `database`.

-6 - Finally make sure you have the `mongodb/laravel-mongodb` package installed via Composer and its Service Provider is added.
+6 - Finally make sure you have the `mongodb/laravel-mongodb` package installed via Composer.

 ```bash
 composer require mongodb/laravel-mongodb